lowrycito/handbook/pages/study-manual-general-handbook-24.md

 support to these returned missionaries.
 Leaders help them work to regain health or return to service if possible.

+For more information about ending a service mission early, see 24.7.5.

 For teaching or service missionaries who are ready to return to service, the stake president contacts the Missionary Department to recommend this (see 24.9.3).
 Some teaching missionaries who return to service may be reassigned to